Kansas State blanks Bowling Green 52-0

 Bowling Green hosts Louisiana Tech next Saturday.

-Kansas State has their first road game of the season at Mississippi State on Saturday.
+Kansas State has its first road game of the season at Mississippi State on Saturday.